-The Tasmanian Trail is a 400-something kilometre trail from Devonport to Dover almost splitting the island in half and comprises many random small towns and off-the-beaten-track routes to the next town.
+The Tasmanian Trail is a 400-something kilometre trail from Devonport to Dover almost splitting the island in half, and comprises many random small towns and off-the-beaten-track routes to the next town.
 It’s fabulous.

 It took us 5 full days and 2 half days either side – because of the above meal plan, we kept moving – and the fact it is light until 9pm approx., who wants to sit around 5 hours waiting for the sun to set!?
-We would arrive to a town of nothing and think – ah well, let’s just keep pushing on..
+We would arrive to a town of nothing much to do and think – ah well, let’s just keep pushing on..

 Some statistics of the ride: